 – You can become a stay-home parent to spend more time with your children

 There are a lot of great reasons to get out of debt – you need to find your specific reason that motivates you.

 Once you’ve clarified your “why” reason, write it down.
 Things that aren’t written down tend to get forgotten or ignored.
 Don’t only write it down but once written put it somewhere that you will see it to be reminded on a regular basis.

 I’ve heard of some people who have even found pictures of something that represents their big goal to them.
 They’ll print out this picture and put it on the refrigerator or somewhere else that they are constantly reminded of the reason they want to be out of debt.

 When things happen in life that try to push you off-track from your goals(and they always do), review your WHY and remind yourself of the reasons that you developed your plan.
 Keep this motivation front-of-mind to help you push through whatever challenges arise.

 Also track your progress

 When you have a big WHY sometimes it seems just so far away.
-And perhaps it it.
+And perhaps it is.
 But one way to help you stay motivated, beyond just having the WHY reason, is to track your progress.

 We’ve all seen those thermometer charts that organizations use when fund-raising to visually represent how close they are to their goal.
 Do something similar for your personal goals.
 For some people a graph of the debt level that shows the balances getting smaller every single month can be very motivating.
-Others with a number of different types of debt have had success writing the debt names down and crossing them off as they can paid.
+Others with a number of different types of debt have had success writing the debt names down and crossing them off as they get paid.
 Find a visual representation that works best for you and your family.